net-lisias-kspu/ContractConfigurator/Behaviours.md

             // is always visible.
             parameter = SomeParameterName

+            // (Optional) Specifies that the given waypoint should be secret.
+            // If this flag is used, then the icon is not required.
+            // Default = false
+            hidden = true

             // Body for the waypoint - defaulted from the contract if not
             // supplied.
             targetBody = Kerbin